First Things First:

 Is Cine Meter not installing / not starting / crashing on your iDevice?
 Try a reset: hold down the power and home buttons until the screen goes dark, and keep holding them down until the Apple logo appears (about 10 seconds overall).
 After your iDevice comes back up, try Cine Meter again.

-22 September 2014: I have reports of problems with iPhone 4S and iOS 8: the camera's exposure readout is stuck at f/64+ or f/inf.
-I am working on a fix, but it might take a while.
+14 October 2014: iPhone 4S and iOS 8: the camera's exposure readout is stuck at f/64+ or f/inf.
+I've developed a fix, and expect to have it available in a Cine Meter update in early November.
 Follow @adamwilt on Twitter for updates.

 Cine Meter gives you absolute light meter readings, but only relative picture and waveform monitor levels: